Things To Do In Istanbul In Winter & What To Expect

 Winter in Istanbul - Hagia Sophia in winter morning

 Wintertime is the best time to go to Istanbul because you escape the heat.
-While the city doesn’t bake in the same way the southern beach resorts in Turkey do, it’s still pretty hot during the summer months, and with the huge crowds you see every single day, it feels much hotter in reality.
+While the city doesn’t bake in the same way the southern beach resorts in Turkey do, it’s still pretty hot during the summer months, and with the huge crowds you see every single day, it feels much more desirable in reality.

 There is an absolute plethora of things to do in Istanbul in winter.
 From December through February, you can explore more freely.
 Many places will still be bustling, but at least you can walk around without sweating!